nilern/kauno/design.md

 Its constructor is a multimethod with a single method templated with the type constructor parameters.

-Field accessors for parameterized types normal acessors; the accessee is of an instantiated type and that type contains the specialized `Field`s.
+Field accessors for parameterized types are normal acessors; the accessee is of an instantiated type and that type contains the specialized `Field`s.